telerik/maui-docs/controls/richtexteditor/getting-started.md

 When your .NET MAUI application is set up, you are ready to add a RichTextEditor control to your page.
 The following example shows a sample RichTextEditor definition.

-> RadRichTextEditor relies on WebView for the rendering of HTML content.
+> `RadRichTextEditor` relies on WebView for the rendering of HTML content.
 Some of the limitations for placing WebView on the page which are also valid for RichTextEditor:
 >
 > - Nesting `RadRichTextEditor` inside a ScrollView control is not supported. `RadRichTextEditor` provides its own scrolling mechanism.
 >
 > - When the `RadRichTextEditor` is placed inside a `StackLayout`, you need to set explicitly its `WidthRequest` and `HeightRequest` properties, otherwise the control will not render.
 This is because `StackLayout` usually wants to size itself according to its children, but a WebView (since it does scrolling) wants to size itself to its parent.
 You can learn more about this in the [.NET MAUI WebView documentation](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/webview?pivots=devices-windows).

 >
-> You should either use a Grid as a parent container or explicitly define the size of the RichTextEditor control.
+> You have to either use a Grid as a parent container or explicitly define the size of the RichTextEditor control.

 **1.** Set up the `RichTextEditor` instance: